LiquidFun/FSR-Coding-Cup-2023/BicycleLock/README.md

 ## Output

-Print "impossible" if it is not possible to turn the dials without undoing the gloves.
-Otherwise print the number of turns to reach the target position
+Print ``impossible'' if it is not possible to turn the dials without undoing the gloves.
+Otherwise print the number of turns to reach the target position.